nachocigliutti/website-hugo/content/research/cct_education/index.md

 ---
-title: 'Adversarial Method of Moments'
+title: 'CCT Programs: Measuring the Effect of AUH on Education'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here